Pharmacology: Pharmacodynamics: Non-clinical pharmacology:

-Children and adolescents: Two 6-week, vehicle-controlled trials were conducted including a total of 403 paediatric patients aged 2 to 17 years.
+Children and Adolescents: Two 6-week, vehicle-controlled trials were conducted including a total of 403 paediatric patients 2 to 17 years.
 Patients were treated twice daily with Elidel 1% cream.
 The data of both studies were pooled.

-Infants: A similar 6-week study was conducted in 186 patients aged 3 to 23 months.
+Infants: A similar 6-week study was conducted in 186 patients aged 3-23 months.

 A significant improvement in pruritus was observed within the first week of treatment in 44% of children and adolescents and in 70% of infants.

-In two double-blind studies of long-term management of atopic dermatitis in 713 children and adolescents (2 to 17 years) and 251 infants (3 to 23 months), Elidel 1% cream was evaluated as first line foundation therapy.
+In two double-blind studies of long-term management of atopic dermatitis in 713 children and adolescents (2-17 years) and 251 infants (3-23 months), Elidel 1% cream was evaluated as first-line foundation therapy.